Language Assessment of Bilingual Children: Evidence and Implications

 View a short clip

-In addition to the DVD and Manual, you'll also get online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!
+Both formats include online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!
+Select the DVD and manual format to get a DVD and printed manual shipped to you in addition.

 "Dr. Kohnert is a top researcher in the field and her deep understanding of clinical issues with bilingual clients is clearly apparent."— Alejandro E, Brice, Ph.D., CCC-SLP, Professor.